GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

   - Run the script in elevated prompt on your server - make sure you allow all outbound URLs or you use proxy

-2) To register Server to DSC: Run .\Register-HybridWorkerToDsc.ps1 script in elevated prompt on your HybridWorker, that allows you to register your server into Dsc.
+2) To register Server to DSC: Run .\Register-HybridWorkerToDsc.ps1 script in elevated prompt on your HybridWorker, that will register your server into Dsc.
 Update lines below.
 You can get your URL and key from AutomationAccount\Keys.
 ```Powershell
      RegistrationUrl = 'REGISTRATION_URL';
      RegistrationKey = 'REGISTRATION_KEY';